How Much Protein Should You Eat Each Day? (Optimal Intake)

 Sure, eating more than 1.4 g protein/lb LBM won’t be detrimental to muscle growth, but it won’t necessarily be better.
 People have this notion that excess protein leads to “extra” muscle growth, which is simply not the case.

-Overfeeding on protein may be counterproductive for bodybuilders and athletes who want to build muscle.
+Overfeeding protein may even be counterproductive for bodybuilders and athletes who want to build muscle.
 If anything, it will increase satiety and the thermic effect of feeding, preventing you from getting the calories you need to grow.

-At any given meal, 20-40 g of a leucine-rich protein source (e.g., whey protein, dairy protein, animal protein, eggs) will elicit peak muscle protein synthesis in most individuals.
+At any given meal, 20-40 g of a leucine-rich protein source (e.g., whey protein, dairy protein, animal protein, eggs) will elicit peak muscle protein synthesis in most individuals [13].
 Intuitively, larger, muscular people require more protein to maximize MPS, and vice versa.
 The “extra” protein from a meal will be subject to fecal excretion, use for other biological functions (e.g., neurotransmitter and enzyme synthesis), gluconeogenesis, or oxidation for energy.

 “How Much Protein Should I Eat to Lose Weight?”